curtischong/Messenger-Assistant/README.md

 3) Load the unpacked extension into Chrome https://github.com/web-scrobbler/web-scrobbler/wiki/Install-an-unpacked-extension.
 4) go on messenger.com and the side panel should appear!
 (You may need to reload messenger.com).

-# Dev Notes
- - If you update the manifest.json you have to manually turn off/on the extension in the extensions page
- - This repo uses ES6 so if you are traversing DOM elements in jquery use `.each((idx, element) => {})';` when looping through children elements.
- - If you add a new js file. you have to delete the extension.
-Then load the unpacked version again for it to recognize the new js file.

 # Design Decisions
 - Each Messenger-Assistant Extension should have an index, script, and syle.css under it's directory name in the extensions directory.
 - The dependencies directory is on the outside so multiple extensions can reuse the same dependencies.